 Many Glovius users are from Purchasing and Should Costing teams.
 Product designers need to identify unproductive manufacturing costs early in the product life cycle.
-Designers and Sourcers are faced with stringent cost targets as companies optimize to provide maximum product value.
+Designers and Program Planners are faced with stringent cost targets as companies optimize to provide maximum product value.

 Should-Cost analysis helps in these scenarios and empowers product manufacturers to break down costs analytically and iterate based on the cost structure.
 According to some estimates, conducting Should Costing reviews can reduce the cost of total systems by 5 to 15 percent and sub systems cost by up to 40 percent!